jjeessppeer/alang-compiler/ref.md

 a = b[c];       # Copy value from the address x rows after 'b'.
 Ex if b is stored on row 5 copy the value of row 5+x into a. a = func();     # Copy the value returned from the function.

+*a = b          # Copy value from 'b' to address pointed to by 'a'.

 # Math assignment
 a = b + c;
 a = b - c;